SJO-C/sjo-c.github.io/content/gallery/amnesty.md

 draft: true
 ---
 I became aware of Amnesty Int'l from my Mother around 2015, but was unable to obtain membership till the age of 14, which I did on my 14th Birthday.
 Amnesty ignited a passion in me for fighting injustices around the world, from the asymmetry of the Israel/Palestine Conflict, to the Situation in Hong Kong, and in Europe with its response to the Syrian Refugee Crisis.

+Since then, I got involved with local Amnesty Groups, initially the Wirksworth Group owing to its locality and later with the Lincoln Group after moving to attend University.
+From that point, I acted as a sounding board for the Lincoln group with regard to youth, and since July 2024, I have been the Disabled Students' Justice Officer on the STAN (Student Action Network) Committee for 2024/25.